 We shall describe the retrieved σ{pq}^0 during 13-day period in April 2018 (Fig. 15) when the thawing process has started.
-The 600 most prominent features in the measured backscatter are the diurnal variations of σ{pq}^0 that are clearly caused by changes of M^v .
+The most prominent features in the backscatter measurements measured backscatter are the diurnal variations of $\sigma{pp}^0 \sigma{pq}^0$ that are clearly caused by changes of m^v .
+For all bands and polarizations M^v .
 For S-, C-, and X- bands we observe that σ^0 increases during daytime due to the increase of liquid water in the top soil due to thawing and at night σ^0 drops as most of the water freezes again.
 For L-band this behaviour is also visible, though not as pronounced.
 The M^v changes at different depths are consistent with this difference: the strongest diurnal variation in liquid water was measured by the probes at 2.5 and 5 cm depth while those at 10 and 20 cm do not change as much.
-With some 605 days, for example on 4 and 5, or on 10 April, we observe diurnal changes in σ^0 (most pronounced for X-band) while the M_v measured by the 5TM sensors at 2.5 and 5 cm depth showed little variations.
+With some days, e.g. 3 to for example on 4 and 5, or on 10 April, we observed observe diurnal changes in σ^0 while the m_v (most pronounced for X-band) while the M_v measured by the 5TM sensors at 2.5 and 5 cm depth showed little variations.
 This may suggest that the freezing and thawing during those days occurred only in the very top-soil layer, just below the air-soil interface where it was outside the influence zone of the 5TM sensors.
-The time lag between the drop of σ^0 (first) and the drop of 5TM M_v (second), is caused by the same phenomena as the freezing starts at the top soil layer and progresses downward.
+The time lag between the drop of σ^0 (first) and the drop of 5TM $m_v M_v$ (second), is caused by the same phenomena as the freezing starts at the top soil layer and progresses downward.
 The time lag during thawing was smaller.
-In general the magnitude of the σ^0 -change was largest for X-band and smallest for L-band, though exceptions exist.
-See for example 3 April, where for L-band σ{hh}^0 drops almost 10 dB, which is more than with the other bands.
-At the same time M_v at 20 cm depth also shows strong variation, while M_v at 10 cm changes less.
+In general the magnitude of the σ^0 -change was largest for X-band and smallest for S-band.
+This can be explained by the penetration depth.